intershop/intershop-pwa/docs/guides/development.md

 Overrides in this file will be included in the theme environments and override parts of it.
 For production builds, no overrides should be used.
 The docker build automatically creates this file as an empty file.
-The `environment.development.ts` will be ignored by Git so the developer specific settings will not be committed and accidentally shared.
+The `environment.development.ts` will be ignored by Git so the developer-specific settings will not be committed and accidentally shared.
 It is initially created when running `npm install`.

 This local environment configuration will automatically be used if you start the PWA with `ng serve`.